 Setting New Year’s resolutions for kids is a good time to get the whole family involved, and end the year in the right direction.
 Remember, you can use this time as a teachable moment with your children too, setting the stage for what realistic goals look like, and how you can work each year to be a in a better place than the year before!

 Has your family already started brainstorming their goals and resolutions?
 Any tips that you’ve tried in the past that your kids have loved?
-What’s your big new year resolution this year?
+What’s your big new year resolution this upcoming year?
 Let me know in the comments below!

 Wishing you good things in the new year!